 The waiting game

 As a result of extensive testing in the Texas Medical Center, the latest prototype of the Jarvik 2015 has been approved by the FDA for a clinical trial.
+According to the FDA, the Jarvik 2015 is an investigational device in the United States, and its safety and effectiveness have not been established and are currently being evaluated under the PumpKIN trial.
 Because it has not yet been approved for commercialization, Adachi had to obtain expanded access use from the FDA for Hickman’s procedure.
 He was able to do so because Hickman was too small to be a candidate for a VAD made for adults, which, while not ideal, is what Texas Children’s typically uses on patients in heart failure.
 All other options are external devices, which are hooked up to the heart through cannulae (tubing) and remain on the outside of the body.
 They carry with them increased risks of side effects, especially strokes.

 “The Jarvik 2015 is an internal device, and the only other device we have for this sized population is on the outside of the body, but it’s very clear that the outcome of the outside device is much worse than an internal device,” Adachi said.
 “That has been clearly shown in the adult population—internal devices are better in general than the external devices.
 There is no question about it.”